Why Your Business Needs Grit and How to Start Building It

-Resilience has been the name of the game this year.
-We’re all having to build it and use it every day as we try to make the most of 2020.
-But if we’re going to do more than survive, we’re going to need grit.
+Resilience has been the name of the game lately.
+We're building it and using it every day as we navigate through this crazy world.
+But if we're going to do more than survive, we're going to need grit.

 Merriam-Webster defines these words as follows: